-

 Spread out this helpful guide now!

-Step-by-Step Guide to Recording YouTube Audio with Audacity
+Recording YouTube Audio with Audacity on Windows

 Step 1.
 Open Audacity and Set Up Recording

-- Launch Audacity on your device.
+- Launch Audacity on your PC.

 Step 2.
 Start Recording Audio from YouTube